 But, if you are traveling with a US passport, it is currently at the lowest level of “power” that it has been (countries that will accept US passports without requiring visas for travel).
 Also, if you are traveling with a US passport, there may be some places that you may want to be more concerned of than others.
 This is where the US travel advisory levels come in – but what do they mean?

-What Do US Travel Advisory Levels Mean?
+What Does a US Travel Advisory Mean?

 Put simply, before we dive into the 4 levels, US travel advisory levels are a way for the US State Department to issue warnings/concerns to travelers for visits to various countries.
 Every so often or when dangerous events occur, they will upgrade/downgrade these advisory levels to give travelers a better idea of any safety concerns that may be in place.

 Keep this in mind – there are some people that may travel to a country with a Level 3 or 4 but that does not mean that you need to do that!
 Also, some countries may have a particular level assignment but that does not mean you need to be scared off just because of that.
 Like with many things, do your research and decide what you feel comfortable with.
 I am not going to tell you what to do! 🙂

 Below are the descriptions that the US State Department gives for each travel advisory level.
 I will also include a sample of well-known countries that are currently on each travel advisory level (as of October 10, 2019).

 US Travel Advisory Level 1

 Exercise Normal Precautions: This is the lowest advisory level for safety and security risk.
 There is some risk in any international travel.
 Conditions in other countries may differ from those in the United States and may change at any time.

 Some Countries on the US Travel Advisory Level 1 List

 - Costa Rica